 Muskingum College seeks motivated students who demonstrate potential for continued growth and evidence of academic ability.
 Admission is based on a combination of coursework, academic performance, standardized tests (ACT/SAT for undergraduate admission) and accomplishments outside the classroom.

 Graduate Admissions

-Information about graduate admissions policies and procedures is available in the Graduate Catalog and in the Office of Graduate and Continuing Studies.
+Information about graduate admissions policies and procedures is available in the Graduate Catalog and the Graduate and Continuing Studies Office (Montgomery Hall 117).